Pyrius2k/Additive-Manufacturing/README.md

 ## 💻 Firmware Integration (Marlin)

 The extruder head's functionality is achieved by **modifying Marlin firmware** to handle an additional fiber-feeding stepper and servo-controlled cutter.
+All of the components (stepper, servo, heaters, sensors) were connected to a **RAMPS board**, which served as the main control interface between the hardware and the modified firmware.

 ### 🔧 Firmware Modifications:

 - Custom **pin assignments** for stepper and servo control
 - G-code logic to trigger servo cutting at specific layers or regions
 - Pulse generation and timing control for stepper fiber extrusion
 - Optionally triggered by `M` or `G` commands for precise control

 ---